bookofproofs/bookofproofs.github.io/_sources/history/19th-century/franel.md

 * Franel did not give a talk himself, but he read out Poincaré's talk in the first general meeting, which he is remembered for.
 * Despite having been general secretary, Franel never had the chance to edit the congress proceedings in French.
 * Franel was a member of the organising committee of the 1932 ICM in Zürich again, but did not give a talk at the congress.
-* Franel was married and he had two daughters, Jeanne (born 1889) and Marie-Louise (born 1893).

 Born 29 November 1859, Travers, Neuchâtel canton, Switzerland.
 Died 21 November 1939, Zürich, Switzerland.